jaredtking/heartbeat/README.md

 ### Database

 Heartbeat relies on [redis](http://redis.io) as a data store.
-It is required that redis has persistence enabled.
+It is required that redis has persistence enabled for Heartbeat to function properly.

 The credentials for redis must be supplied in ``server.json``.